slashd-analytics/run/README.md

 # Slashd Run

 **Slashd Run** is a tiny library to run untrusted code into a Web Worker.
-The main purpose is to allows data transformation through code, therefore some global capabilities are disabled.
+Its main purpose is to allow data transformation through snippet of code, therefore some global capabilities are disabled.

-A Web Worker doesn't have access to the DOM therefore it cannot manipulate the webpage.
+A Web Worker cannot access the DOM therefore it cannot manipulate the webpage that use it.

 Ideally, the host can execute some code, providing some data and get back the result.